cyanwaves-audio/Weyland-Synth/README.md

 I designed the enclosure in Autodesk Fusion around the specific boards, modules, controls and connectors used in the original build.
 Components with different dimensions may require modifications to the model.

 Before final assembly, test-fit the OLED, potentiometers, switches, USB connectors and audio jack.

+### BOM

+Exact MCUs I used:

+ESP32-S3 N16R8: https://aliexpress.com/item/1005007319706057.html

+Raspberry Pi Pico 16MB: https://aliexpress.com/item/1005005617180169.html

+I might update the full BOM sometime, but for now this and the provided schematics should be enough to start.